PierreChouteau/DeepLearningWithAudio/05_samplernn/training/azure_samplernn.md

 ### Monitor the training

 It is most likely that SampleRNN training will take approximatley 38 hours, during which you can log in and monitor the status of your training.
-To do that;
+To do that:

 Log in to  https://labs.azure.com
 (see the  [login instructions](https://github.com/SopiMlab/DeepLearningWithAudio/blob/master/00_introduction/))